Introducing Monday Briefing: Campaign news and notes

 Rep. Don Young, the longest-serving member of Congress, also faces a crowded field early in his re-election campaign.

-Most of the challengers for Alaska’s lone House seat are Republicans.
-They include Nicholas Begich III, a Republican who bears a family legacy of Democrats holding elective office.
+Most of the challengers for Alaska’s lone U.S. House seat are Republicans.
+They include Nicholas Begich III, a self-described conservative Republican who bears a family legacy of Democrats holding elective office.
 Other Republicans running are Gregg Brelsford, Shannon Scott Evans and Randy Purham.

 Anchorage Assembly member Chris Constant, a Democrat, announced last week that he is running against Young.